pa2si/portfolio-projects/README.md

-v 0.1.34
+v 0.1.35

 new:

+- dark light adjustments in UI.
+- read more button animation when opening in closing
+- intermediate phrase has span
-- h-svh now for hero.tsx
+- text-mono for accordeon content
-- globas.css height: 100svh added for bg-hero
+- icons for projects

   what's done: